josephmosby/josephmosby.github.io/_posts/2014-03-24-open-source-search-technologies-for-human-beings-part-1.md

 ![Table of keyword/document pairings that contains NFL and MLS references](/images/index2.png)

-Our user will search for a term - in this case, football - and our search engine will return the documents that correspond to that term in our index.
+When a user searches for a term, the search engine will check the index and return the documents that correspond to that term.
+In this example, our user has searched for "football."

 ![Input box prompting user to search.
 The user has entered "football" into the input box.](/images/search.png)

-Our search engine will return a single result from the index.
-The search term "football" only corresponds to a single entry in the index, the NFL.doc document.
+Our example index only has a single entry for the word "football" - the NFL.doc document - and so our search engine returns that document to the user.

 ![Table showing a single keyword/document pairing that matches the word football with NFL.doc](/images/single_search_result.png)